This week on ‘An Interview with WiseOceans’ we spoke with Dr Paris Stefanoudis, a Postdoctoral Researcher at The University of Oxford

-Name: Dr Paris Stefanoudis
+Name: Paris Stefanoudis

-Job Title: Postdoctoral Researcher
+Role: Postdoctoral Researcher

-- What inspired you to pursue a career in marine conservation?
+1. What inspired you to pursue a career in marine conservation?

 I didn’t know that I wanted to pursue a career in marine ecology and conservation when I was little.
 Being curious and inquisitive, I had many different interests and change of hearts during my teenage years, so it was difficult for me to make up my mind and decide what I wanted to do in my adult life.

-- What steps did you take/are you taking to achieve your career goals?
+2. What steps did you take or are you currently taking to achieve your career goals?

-- How did you land your current job/position?
+3. How did you obtain your current position?

 I had just finished my PhD, and I was looking for post-doc opportunities in marine ecology.
 At the same time, Nekton was looking for researchers to work on their newly-established lab in Oxford.
 I was aware of their work and their recent expedition on deep reefs in Bermuda, and I really liked their approach of combining state of the art research with effective communications and knowledge exchange activities.
 That’s when I decided to apply; I eventually got the position, and four years later I am still there!

-- Which part of your job do you enjoy the most?
+4. Which part of your job do you enjoy the most?

-- Are there aspects of your position which make you feel that you are really ‘making a difference’?
+5. Are there aspects of your position which make you feel that you are really ‘making a difference’?

-- What do you know now that you wish you knew when you were starting out?
+6. What do you know now that you wish you knew when you were starting out?

-- Are there any skills you never thought you would need but did?
+7. Are there any skills you never thought you would need but did?

-When participating on large oceanographic expeditions you need to set up working stations, assemble gear, pack and unpack (lots of it!), store samples and equipment efficiently etc. So experience with practical and hands-on work can be very useful.
+When participating on large oceanographic expeditions you need to set up working stations, assemble gear, pack and unpack (lots of it!), store samples and equipment efficiently etc. So experience with practical and hands-on work can be very useful

-- What advice would you give to budding marine conservationists?
+8. What advice would you give to budding marine conservationists?

 Enjoy the journey, and don’t stay fixated on a target you set yourself years ago.
 Sometimes you end up working on a slightly different subject to what you originally planned, and discover it is as (if not more) enjoyable and fulfilling.